Youth Justice family group conferences

 A Youth Justice coordinator will organise the conference.
 They’ll be everyone’s main point of contact and support if there are any worries or questions.

 Before the conference takes place consider:

-- Who could offer your young person continued support?
+- Who could offer your child or young person continued support?

 Help us get better

-After the conference, we may contact you to ask for feedback.
+After the conference, we may ask for feedback.
 This helps us identify what’s working well and what can be improved.
-Ultimately, we want to ensure the whole process is a positive experience for everyone involved – especially our rangatahi and the victims.
+Ultimately, we want to make sure the whole process is a positive experience for everyone involved – especially the tamariki, young people and the victims.